 The TI 2 Fund is classified as a corporation for federal income tax purposes, and has elected to be treated, and expects each year to qualify as a RIC under Subchapter M of the Code.
 The TI 2 Fund has elected to have a tax year end of October 31.
 The TI 2 Fund intends to annually distribute to its Members substantially all of its ordinary income and net realized gains sufficient to relieve it from all, or substantially all, federal income and excise taxes.
 Accordingly, no provision for U.S. federal income or excise tax related to the TI 2 Fund's earnings has been recorded in these financial statements.
-Any income tax expense or benefit shown in the Statement of Operations is the TI 2 Fund's proportionate share of taxes recorded at the Sub-Fund for the year ended March 31, 2023.
+Any income tax expense or benefit shown in the Statement of Operations is the TI 2 Fund's proportionate share of taxes recorded at the Sub-Fund for the year ended March 31, 2024.

-As of March 31, 2023, the TI 2 Fund's allocable share of the cost and unrealized appreciation/(depreciation) of the Investments and the Sub-Fund owned by the Master Fund, based on cost for federal income tax purposes as of October 31, 2022, were as follows:
+As of March 31, 2024, the TI 2 Fund's allocable share of the cost and unrealized appreciation/(depreciation) of the investments owned by the Master Fund, based on cost for federal income tax purposes as of October 31, 2023, were as follows:

+] Investments

-] Investments Sub-Fund Tax Cost Basis of Investments \$ 69,406,500 \$ 585,171 Gross Unrealized Appreciation Gross Unrealized Depreciation \$ 583,136 (5,763,581) \$ (363,887) Net Unrealized Appreciation/(Depreciation) \$ (5,180,445) \$ (363,887)
+Tax Cost Basis of Investments \$ 49,448,101

+Gross Unrealized Appreciation \$ 652,559

+Gross Unrealized Depreciation (3,962,818)

+Net Unrealized

+Appreciation/(Depreciation) \$ (3,310,259)

-The cost of investments in Investment Funds shown above is attributable to investments held directly by the Master Fund and excludes the cost of the Master Fund's investment in the Sub-Fund.
-The TI 2 Fund's policy of determining the Sub-Fund tax cost is to calculate using the tax basis of the corporation and not the tax cost basis of the individual investment fund holdings of the Sub-Fund.
-The aggregate cost of Investment Funds takes into consideration tax elections made as of October 31, 2022, on passive foreign investment companies ("PFICs").
-For tax purposes, the cost of the Sub-Fund takes into consideration the tax cost of underlying investments contributed on January 1, 2013, in addition to tax treatment of redemptions subsequent to such contribution date.
+The cost of investments in Investment Funds shown above is attributable to investments held directly by the Master Fund and includes the cost of investments held by the Sub-Fund, as the Sub-Fund is now considered a disregarded entity for U.S. tax purposes.
+The aggregate cost of Investment Funds takes into consideration tax elections made as of October 31, 2023, on passive foreign investment companies ("PFICs").

-Permanent book-to-tax differences resulted in reclassifications within Members' Capital as of October 31, 2022, the TI 2 Fund's tax year end.
-Such permanent reclassifications are primarily due to: (i) the sales of PFIC investments; (ii) net operating losses and (iii) differences between financial and tax reporting related to the Sub-Fund.
+Permanent book-to-tax differences resulted in reclassifications within Members' Capital as of October 31, 2023, the TI 2 Fund's tax year end.
+Such permanent reclassifications are primarily due to: (i) the sales of PFIC investments; (ii) net operating losses; and (iii) differences between financial and tax reporting related to the Sub-Fund.
 Members' Capital and the Net Asset Value ("NAV") of the TI 2 Fund were not affected by these reclassifications.